-Instead of submitting your vote in person or by mail, you may vote by telephone or over the Internet.
+In addition to submitting your vote by mail, you may vote by telephone or over the Internet.
 In order to vote by telephone or over the Internet, please have the enclosed proxy card available for reference, and call the number or visit the website listed on the proxy card and follow the instructions.
-You will be asked to provide the company number and control number from the enclosed proxy card.
-Your vote must be received by 11:59 p.m., EDT on Monday, May 13, 2019 to be counted.
-The telephone and Internet voting procedures are designed to authenticate stockholders' identities, to allow stockholders to give their voting instructions and to confirm that stockholders' instructions have been recorded properly.
+You will be asked to provide the control number from the enclosed proxy card.
+The telephone and internet voting procedures are designed to authenticate stockholders' identities, to allow stockholders to give their voting instructions and to confirm that stockholders' instructions have been recorded properly.